Keyboard shortcuts

 Packed Value Format

 The KeyIndexer stores a compact 64-bit packed value for each hash.
-This value encodes two pieces of information:
+This value is constructed by the pack function src/storage_engine/key_indexer.rs:79-85 and decoded by unpack src/storage_engine/key_indexer.rs:88-93:

 Hashing Algorithm: XXH3_64